antimof/UxPlay/README.md

 **-r {R|L}**  90 degree Right (clockwise) or Left (counter-clockwise) rotations; these are carried out after any **-f** transforms.

+**-vd _decoder_** chooses the GStreamer pipeline's h264 decoder, instead of letting decodebin pick it for you.
+Software deconing is done by avdec_h264; various hardware decoders
+   include: vaapi264dec, nvdec, nvh264dec, v4l2h264dec (these require that the appropriate hardware is available).
+Using quotes "..." allows some parameters to be included with the decoder name.

+**-vc _converter_** chooses the GStreamer pipeline's videoconverter, instead of letting videoconvert choose what to do.
+When using video4linux hardware decoding by a GPU, v4l2convert will also use the GPU for video conversion.
+Using quotes "..." allows some parameters to be included with the converter name.

 **-vs _videosink_** chooses the GStreamer videosink, instead of letting autovideosink pick it for you.
 Some videosink choices are:  ximagesink, xvimagesink, vaapisink (for intel graphics), gtksink, glimagesink, waylandsink, osximagesink (for macOS),  or